How to Use Psychology to Improve Your Digital Marketing Campaigns [Infographic]

 You could also leverage social proof by featuring testimonials or product reviews on your website, blog, or social channels.
 When you have paying customers raving about your products or services, the word can get around quickly.This type of branding that focuses on positive customer experiences could stir more interest and boost sales for your business, too.

 Professional trainings or certification courses also fall under social proof.
-Becoming a certified digital marketer or a digital marketing agency is like adding a new feather to your cap, which affirms that your team is composed of industry experts or specialists.
+Becoming a certified digital marketer or a digital marketing agency is like adding a new feather to your cap, which affirms that your team is composed of industry experts or specialists, I’m sure every digital marketer would benefit from using the best data profiling tools to improve the validity of their social proof.

 4. Loss Aversion